takashi0602/smoon/README.md

 # Smoon

-## Description
-🌕Smoon is a smooth CSS animation library🌕
+🌕 Smoon is a smooth CSS animation library 🌕

 ## Install
 ```bash